 The Company has established a sound control environment by adopting the 'Three Lines Model', which provides a simple and effective way to enhance communications on risk management and internal control by clarifying essential roles and responsibilities.
+Furthermore, this model reflects the evolving role of risk management and encourages greater collaboration between functions, while putting more focus on the creation and protection of value for shareholders and stakeholders.

-The Company has a robust governance framework in place that is reflected in its Strategic Plan, consisting of quarterly reporting to the Board, transparency, a direct interaction of top-down and bottom-up approach, continuous communication, accountability and recalibration.
+The Company has a robust governance framework in place that is reflected in its Strategic Plan, consisting of quarterly reporting to the Board, monthly Management Committee meetings, transparency, a direct interaction of top-down and bottom-up approach, continuous communication, accountability and recalibration.
 The Senior Management team and the Board of Directors are responsible to set the tone at the top and provide foundation and create discipline and structure for an effective control environment.
 Control environment factors include the integrity, ethical values and competence of the Company's people, management's philosophy and operating style, the way management assigns authority and responsibility and organises and develops people, and moreover the attention and direction provided by the Board.